Eleven-year-old me would have loved The Gate. But eleven-year-old me didn't watch horror movies.

 So for a long time, the only horror movies I put much stock in were the respectable kind, like Psycho, Rosemary's Baby, The Silence of the Lambs, or The Exorcist.
 I knew these movies were revered by film buffs (including my parents, to some degree) and horror fans alike, and some had even won Oscars, which set them apart from the grubbier likes of A Nightmare on Elm Street or Creepshow.

 Tibor Takács's The Gate would have been a good bridge – err, gateway – into that world of unfairly ghettoized, unprestigious horror.
-Starring a preteen Stephen Dorff in his film debut, The Gate begins with a tree behind his family's home uprooting after a lightning strike.
-The tree leaves behind a cavity in the ground, in which Glen (Dorff) and his friend Terry find a geode, a hollow rock with crystals growing inside.
-The hole under the tree is actually a gate to Hell, and through a series of mishaps involving the geode and a set of incantations, the boys accidentally invite demons into their world.
+Starring a preteen Stephen Dorff in his film debut, The Gate begins with a tree uprooting behind his family's home after a lightning strike.
+The tree leaves a cavity in the ground in which Glen (Dorff) and his friend Terry find a geode, a hollow rock with crystals growing inside.
+This hole is actually a gate to Hell, and through a series of mishaps involving the geode and a set of incantations, the boys accidentally invite demons into their world.
 Disturbing hallucinations follow, and then the demons themselves – little grey, horned figures who seem like more of a nuisance than anything – until something bigger arrives.
 Glen's parents are away for the weekend, and he, his sister Al and her friends get caught up in the hellish mess.
-With the help of a heavy metal album by the (fictional) band Sacrifyx and the "pure love energy" of model rocketry (really) and, most importantly, family, Glen manages to close the gate.
+With the help of a heavy metal album by the hilariously fictional band Sacrifyx and the "pure love energy" of model rocketry (really) and, most importantly, family, Glen manages to close the gate.

 Nothing in The Gate particularly scared Adult Me, but there are some standout sequences.
 In one, Terry accidentally falls into the hole/gate, and must claw his way out as the little grey demons – which are actually a pretty well-done practical effect – nip at his heels.
 One dread-inducing dream sequence involves Terry's deceased mother and a dog.
 And while the Big Bad at the end is obviously a stop-motion puppet, it interacts with Glen in an unexpectedly weird and intriguing way.
 Eleven-Year-Old Me probably would have been a little freaked out by The Gate, because the basic premise – What if a gateway to Hell opened up in your backyard? – would have had my imagination firing on all cylinders.
 Heck, it still kind of does.